Easy Room AI

 Two details separate a real gym from a room with equipment in it:

-• Mirrors: one full-height mirror wall, not all four.
+One full-height mirror wall, not all four.
 It gives real-time form feedback, bounces light, and makes a small room read far larger.
 Face it toward your lifting station, mount it at eye height, and go at least 48 inches wide.

 Small rooms, basements, and garages